ga-curriculum/python-data-structures/dictionaries/README.md

 <br>

-> 💡 Hopefully this connection to data formats the students are already familiar with helps solidify the role of lists and dictionaries in data analysis.
-Dictionaries can be tricky to understand, so the comparison to rows and columns can help familiarize the concept.
+> 💡 Connecting lists and dictionaries to familiar data formats can help make their role in data analysis easier to understand.
+Dictionaries can be challenging, but thinking of them like rows and columns in a table can make the concept more approachable.